dochy-ksti/docchi/docchi_manual/manual/directory_composition_and_how_to_handle.md

                          └─ src_dir_b

 We recommend these compositions, but you don't need to obey them.
-There's no limitation about directory compositions in Dochy.
+There's no limitation about directory compositions in Docchi.

 But history_dir, save_dir, and src_dir need to be dedicated directories, and let Docchi manage them.